GraphQLGuide/book/text/bg.md

 Users notice when sites are slow, and they don’t like it 😄.
 So if we want our users to feel good using our site, we want different things in the browser to happen at certain speeds.

-First let’s go over how the browser works.
+First, let’s go over how the browser works.
 Because JavaScript is single-threaded, it can only run on a single CPU core.
 We can have particular pieces of JS run in [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), which can run on different cores, but most of our JS runs on one core, in the browser’s **main thread**.
-The browser also needs to do most of its page **rendering** (parsing HTML and CSS, laying out elements, painting pixels into images, etc) in the main thread.
+The browser also needs to do most of its page **rendering** (parsing HTML and CSS, laying out elements, painting pixels into images, etc.) in the main thread.

 > **Composition**, in which the pixel images are positioned, happens on the GPU.